In this article, I’ll look at the basics of coaching in the workplace and provide 7 tips and key approaches that you can use to be a successful coach.

 - Options: What options/alternatives are available?

-- Way Forward: How can you move forwards?
+- Way Forward: How can you move forward?
 What do you need to do?

 2) Facilitate Learning